 |Standard Deviation 7||2.99|

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.

 - Portfolio composition and allocation is as of 12/31/16 and is subject to change at any time.
 Totals may not be exact due to rounding.
 Negative exposures may represent short positions through derivatives.

 - Bonds rated BBB/Baa or higher are considered investment grade, while bonds rated BB/Ba or lower are considered speculative as to the timely payment of principal and interest.
 Credit ratings reflect only those assigned by S&P, Moody's, and/or Fitch.
 Split-rated bonds, if any, are reported in the higher rating category.

 - Source: Morningstar, Inc. All rights reserved.
-Reflects investments of dividends and, where applicable, capital gain distributions.
-The Barclays U.S. Aggregate Index is a widely accepted, unmanaged total return index of corporate, government and government-agency debt instruments, mortgage-backed securities and asset-backed securities with an average maturity of 1-10 years.
+Reflects reinvestment of dividends and, where applicable, capital gain distributions.
+The Bloomberg Barclays U.S. Aggregate Index is a widely accepted, unmanaged total return index of corporate, government and government-agency debt instruments, mortgage-backed securities and asset-backed securities with an average maturity of 1-10 years.

 - Duration is a measure of volatility expressed in years.
 The higher the number, the greater the potential for volatility as interest rates change.